 The service is self-referral and you simply phone up and make an appointment for an initial assessment, which takes approximately 45 minutes.
 You can also be referred by making an appointment with your GP and asking them to refer you, or you can send an e-mail to MHCO if you feel more comfortable doing so.
 The assessment is done on the telephone however you can arrange a face to face assessment instead.

 Once you’ve been assessed, you will then be offered various therapies which include workshops, group therapy, individual therapy, CBT (cognitive behavioural therapy) and guided self-help.

 Contact details are available on the website.

 Unfortunately there aren’t any Mind centres or services available in Northumberland, however there are community services available in Bensham, Gateshead.
 Services such as Safe Space, Positive Steps and Community Cafe allow welcoming and informal environments for mental health sufferers and carers to make friends, improve their skills and find out about the other services Mind provides.
-Further information about their services can be found here and details about locations, times and dates can be found here.
+Further information about their services can be found here.